Your July Horoscope Is Here – You're About To Enter A New Era

 Pisces Sun & Rising:

 Pisces, the month begins with your planetary ruler Neptune having just begun its five-month retrograde through your sign.
 This retrograde is helping you admit your own shortcomings to yourself first, and also to others.
-But it’s also helping you recognize the fact that none of us are perfect — we’re literally all winging it.
+But it’s also helping you recognise the fact that none of us is perfect — we’re literally all winging it.